dcos/dcos-e2e/docs/source/dcos-docker-cli.rst

         --network custom-bridge
         --genconf-dir ./custom-genconf

-Note that the custom Docker network is not cleaned up by the ``dcos-docker`` CLI.
+The custom Docker network is not cleaned up by the ``dcos-docker`` CLI.

 DC/OS Enterprise
 ~~~~~~~~~~~~~~~~